kailash-manasarovar/statement/docs/timeline/2025/september.md

 ### An unknown man I may have a picture of

-- There was a similarly tall but even larger man that I can remember seeing a few times.
+- There was a similarly tall but even larger lumbering man that I remember seeing a few times.
 - He was the man who organized and managed the [chamber music concert](../2023/may.md#chamber-music-concert) where Carmen Cano was in the audience (masquerading or not) as Pablo's mum.
 - He had a soft pleasant voice and he was the man who left any messages on my phone.
 - He was the man I spoke to who [mentioned a double session in a perverted way](../2023/may.md#teb-with-robin) the night before I saw possible evidence of being anally raped.